 The goal of the 2 credit master's research rotation is to give students exposure to basic or clinical scientific research.
 This is accomplished by students spending at least 60 hours in a research lab, clinic, or center, as well as submitting a final report to the course director of Research in Biomedical Sciences (Dr. Carol Lutz).
-As soon as the student has completed the 60 hours and written their report, they should follow the instructions in the docusign form at the bottom of this page entitled "Masters Research Rotation Completion."
+When the student has completed the 60 hours and written their report, they should follow the instructions in the docusign form at the bottom of this page entitled "Masters Research Rotation Completion."

 In contrast with a thesis, the research performed in a rotation does not necessarily have to be based on testing a hypothesis.
 For example, whereas one student might have their own project that is directed at asking a specific, if limited, question, another student might perform tasks that would be geared toward the creation of reagents or analysis of data.
 In all cases, students are expected to take part in lab discussions and meetings, have a general understanding of the work carried out in the lab, and have an understanding of the utility of their work to the lab.